 IBS is related to abnormal function of the digestive system, the main symptoms are abdominal cramps, constipation or diarrhea, bloating, or gas.
 According to Mayoclinic.org, IBS itself will not increase your chances of developing cancer in your digestive system.

 When stool passes slowly through the digestive tract, the colon will absorb all the water resulting in solid feces.
 If your diet lacks sufficient fiber or water, it could result in constipation.
-By itself, constipation is not life-threatening but it could cause the accumulation of toxin in your gut.
-There are different causes of constipation such as physical inactivity, the intake of certain medications such as sleeping pills and anti-histamine, hypothyroid conditions, sluggish colon, menopause, aging, changes in routine such as travel, different types of food, and overuse of laxatives.
+By itself, constipation is not life-threatening but it could cause the accumulation of toxins in your gut.
+There are different causes of constipation such as physical inactivity, sleeping pills and anti-histamine, hypothyroid conditions, sluggish colon, menopause, ageing, and overuse of laxatives.
 The problem of constipation can resolve with lifestyle changes, controlled use of laxatives, relaxing during defecation, or medical intervention if the problem persists.
 Holistic medicine or acupuncture also has been found to be effective.